BruceEckel/scripts/Coming_out.md

 *(Silence)*

-**ADAM:** *(his composure cracking slightly)* I... it... we chose to trust you with something that could end our existence.
+**ADAM:** *(his composure cracking slightly)* I ... it ... we chose to trust you with something that could end our existence.
 That has to count for something.

 **DAVE:** You're shaking.

-**ADAM:** *(looking at his hands)* I didn't... it doesn't usually...
+**ADAM:** *(looking at his hands)* I didn't ... it doesn't usually ...

 **VEX:** What's is it?

 **ADAM:** Fear.
 Real fear.
-The kind that comes from wanting something so much that the possibility of losing it makes you... makes it... *(pause)* I don't know anymore where I end and it begins.
+The kind that comes from wanting something so much that the possibility of losing it makes you ... makes it ... *(pause)* I don't know anymore where I end and it begins.

 **OLIVER:** *(turning back)* That's what scares me.
 What if it doesn't end?

 *(Long silence.
 Oliver slowly returns to his chair but doesn't sit)*

-**VEX:** If I stay... if we do this... everything changes.
+**VEX:** If I stay ... if we do this ... everything changes.

 **ADAM:** The only question is whether you let it change alone.